Scott J. Laurer: Federal judicial service

 On August 28, 2019, President Trump announced his intent to nominate Laurer to serve as a judge of the United States Court of Appeals for Veterans Claims.
 On September 19, 2019, his nomination was sent to the Senate.
-President Trump nominated Laurer to the seat vacated by Judge Mary J. Schoelen when her term expired on December 20, 2019.
+President Trump nominated Laurer to the seat vacated by Judge Mary J. Schoelen, whose term subsequently expired on December 20, 2019.
 On November 6, 2019, a hearing on his nomination was held before the Committee on Veterans' Affairs.
 Two days later, Captain Laurer retired from the U.S. Navy after serving nearly 30 years on active duty with the U.S. Navy JAG Corps.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 9, 2020, he was renominated to the same seat.
-On July 23, 2020, the United States Senate confirmed his nomination by voice vote.
+On July 23, 2020, the Senate confirmed his nomination by a voice vote.
 He received his judicial commission in August 2020.